M

 BMI estimate±5–10%FreeVery rough estimate; inaccurate for muscular individuals

-How to reduce body fat
+How to lower your body fat percentage

 This calculator provides estimates for informational purposes only and is not a substitute for professional medical advice.
 Always consult a healthcare provider before making health decisions.